 I wanted a beautiful Blue Marker.
 Dark Blue didn't feel like what my Client would be wanting.
 I already knew that Caricatures that are Outlined with the beautiful Hilighter Colors do not look good.
 So I found a more Solid Medium-Light-Blue Marker.
 Drew a quick Princess, and I felt very pleased with it.
 Just in time, I threw a couple of those Markers into the car after making sure that the ink from these markers would not spread when the wet Glitter-Glue is applied.
 (I just used a blue glitter-glue that I had here in the Studio.
 I wasn't going to start unpacking the car to get the Perfect Glitter Glue that I had chosen for the Party.)
 Success.

-Event Entertainment for PARTY PLANNING in New York, Long Island, Nassau County, Suffolk County.....
+Event Entertainment for PARTY PLANNING Ideas in New York, Long Island, Nassau County, Suffolk County.....